fagnerpereira/blog/src/_posts/2024-10-06-rails-updating-attributes-guide.md

 ### 1. `update(attributes)`

-This is probably the most common method in our day-to-day work for updating an object.
+This is probably the most common method we use daily in rails projects.

 ```ruby
 user.update(name: "") # => false